Astro E, E2 (Suzaku)

 Astro E featured four instruments, among them NASA's XRS spectrometer inherited from the cancelled AXAF-S mission.

-Astro E / E2 features following experiments:
+Astro E / E2 features following payloads:

 • XRS (Spectrometer) - XRS-2 in Astro-E2